-Throughout March and September 2017 and, lastly, March 2018, the board of statutory auditors has also verified that all its regular members possess the requisites of independence set out under the Corporate Governance Code and the law.
-In that last occasion, the board of statutory auditors verified that the chairman Sergio Duca and the regular member Romina Guglielmetti possess the requisites of independence set out both under the Consolidated Financial Act and Corporate Governance Code for directors.
-As far as the regular member Roberto Mazzei is concerned, the board of statutory auditors verified, in September 2017 and, lastly, in March 2018, that he, despite having lost the requisites of independence set forth by the Corporate Governance Code for directors (following the appointment of a close relative as head of the "Global brand and Advertising Management" unit at Enel's Communications function) he is still possesses the independence requisites requested under the Consolidated Financial Act for statutory auditors of listed companies.
-In any case, the act autonomously statutory auditors independently, also with regard to the shareholders who elected them.
+Throughout March and September 2017, March 2018 and, lastly, March 2019, the board of statutory auditors has also verified that all its regular members possess the requisites of independence set out under the Corporate Governance Code and the law.
+In such meetings, the board of statutory auditors verified that the chairman Sergio Duca and the regular member Romina Guglielmetti meet the independence requirements set out both under the Consolidated Financial Act and - for directors under the Corporate Governance Code.
+As far as the regular member Roberto Mazzei is concerned, the board of statutory auditors verified, in September 2017, in March 2018 and, lastly, in March 2019, that he, despite having lost the requisites of independence set forth by the Corporate Governance Code for directors (following the appointment of a close relative as head of the "Global brand and Advertising Management" unit at Enel's Communications function) he is still possesses the independence requisites requested under the Consolidated Financial Act for statutory auditors of listed companies.
+In any case, the statutory auditors act autonomously and independently, also with regard to the shareholders who elected them.